thlorenz/redeyed/README.md

 ## Changelog

 ### 0.3
 - passing more information into {Function} config
-- API change: returning {Object} with code, ast and tokens attached instead of just a code {String}
+- API change: returning {Object} with code, ast, comments and tokens attached instead of just a code {String}
+- comments support

 ### 0.2
 - upgrade to Esprima 1.0.0

+### 0.1
+- first working version